 Even though I’m Australian, I spend most of the year in the Philippines.
 I first came to the Philippines in early 2014 to volunteer after SuperTyphoon Yolanda smashed the coastline of the Western Visayas.
-After only a few weeks I felt a strong connection with the local children, and was inspired by their open friendly nature and stoic attitude toward extreme poverty and frequent natural disasters.
+After only a few weeks I felt a strong connection with the local children, and was inspired by their open friendly nature plus their stoic attitude to extreme poverty and frequent natural disasters.

 But it was an orphaned boy (only 7 years old) who captured my heart, and inspired me to sell everything I owned then start a freelance writing business so I could stay in the Philippines and take care of him.
 So for the last 5 years I’ve devoted myself to caring for Jerry as well as supporting another 20+ kids who live in his home village.